Photography and Videography Business Insurance

 Protect your camera equipment wherever you go

-This policy usually offers coverage for:
+This policy usually offers equipment coverage for:

 • Cameras brought to a photo shoot

-• Equipment kept at a storage locker
+• Items kept at a storage locker

 • Business property in transit